-We are currently in a year-long development period preparing all the necessary processes and permissions to apply for a reintroduction licence from Scottish Government.
-If all goes well, we hope to be able to collect our first round of crane eggs in spring 2023.
+We are currently in a year-long development period preparing all the necessary documents and permissions.
+If all goes well and the risk of bird flu lessens, we hope to apply for a reintroduction licence from Scottish Government in order to be able to collect our first round of crane eggs in spring 2024.